Degiacomi-Lab/molearn/examples/README.md

 The files `5A5E_full.pdb` and `5A5E_full.pdb` are experimentally determined structures of two intermediates.

-## Training protocols
+## Scripts

 * `bb_foldingnet_basic.py`: minimal example demonstrating how to load data, setup foldingnet, and train it.
+An example output is saved in the folder `xbb_foldingnet_checkpoints`
+* `analysis_example.py`: minimal example of analysis of trained neural network.
+By default, it will load the content of the `data` and `xbb_foldingnet_checkpoints` folders.

 More examples will follow.